Causes may be:

 - Type 2 diabetes

 - Tobacco use disorder

 The doctor will ask about your symptoms and health history.
 You may be asked about your use of alcohol.
 A physical exam will be done.
-It will focus on the belly.

 Any underlying causes will need to be treated.